heyvaldemar/heyValdemar/README.md

 Explore some of my key contributions to Docker's knowledge base and resources:

-🐳 [How to Build, Run, and Package AI Models Locally with Docker Model Runner](https://www.docker.com/blog/how-to-build-run-and-package-ai-models-locally-with-docker-model-runner/) - Learn how to run LLMs locally with Docker — no Python setup needed.
+🐳 [How to Build, Run, and Package AI Models Locally with Docker Model Runner](https://www.docker.com/blog/how-to-build-run-and-package-ai-models-locally-with-docker-model-runner/) - Learn how to run LLMs locally with Docker - no Python setup needed.
 Pull, package, and deploy GGUF models via CLI or API for fast, private AI workflows.

 🐳 [Master Docker and VS Code: Supercharge Your Dev Workflow](https://www.docker.com/blog/master-docker-vs-code-supercharge-your-dev-workflow/) - A practical guide to combining Docker and VS Code for faster development, consistent environments, seamless debugging, and streamlined CI/CD workflows.

-🐳 [Mastering Docker and Jenkins: Build Robust CI/CD Pipelines Efficiently](https://www.docker.com/blog/docker-and-jenkins-build-robust-ci-cd-pipelines/) - A comprehensive, hands-on tutorial demonstrating how to combine Docker’s containerization strengths with Jenkins’ automation capabilities.
+🐳 [Mastering Docker and Jenkins: Build Robust CI/CD Pipelines Efficiently](https://www.docker.com/blog/docker-and-jenkins-build-robust-ci-cd-pipelines/) - A comprehensive, hands-on tutorial demonstrating how to combine Docker's containerization strengths with Jenkins' automation capabilities.
 Learn best practices for faster builds, consistent testing, and streamlined deployments that supercharge your DevOps workflows.

 🐳 [How to Dockerize a React App: A Step-by-Step Guide for Developers](https://www.docker.com/blog/how-to-dockerize-react-app/) - A clear, hands-on walkthrough that simplifies containerizing React applications, creating consistent environments, streamlining deployments, and elevating front-end workflows.